rubailly/visa-apiMicroservice/README.md

 __MultiPushFundsTransactions GET__

-This API gets the status and details for a specific ....
+This API gets the status and details for a specific MultiPushFundsTransactions POST request

 __ReverseFundsTransactions POST__

-This API credits (pushes back) funds to the sender's Visa account.
+This API credits (pushes back) funds to the sender's Visa account by initiating a financial message called an Accounting Funding
+Transaction Reversal(AFTR)

 __ReverseFundsTransactions GET__